Consumables Guide — Fiber Laser Cutting

 >10mm

-Beam (B) required Deep kerf needs high-volume N₂ jet.
+Beam (B) common option Deep kerf needs high-volume N₂ jet.
 5.0B–7.0B depending on thickness.

 Diameter Selection Logic